Why is it important to choose a surgeon who is board-certified?

 At the Advanced Facial Plastic Surgery Center, we have affiliations with many different reputable hospitals and surgery centers around metro-Dallas to meet your needs.
 We have carefully selected these locations which will give our patients the best care and experience during their procedures, as well as offer the convenience of location.

-Additionally, as our primary goal is to take the best care of you, we facilitate your facial plastic surgery experience to ensure your safety, which is why we choose to work with only physician provided anesthesia.
-You can rest assured that you will receive the best care at Advanced.
+Additionally, as our primary goal is to take the best care of you, we facilitate your facial plastic surgery experience to ensure your safety, which is why we choose to work only with physician provided anesthesia.
+You can rest assured that you will receive the best care at our practice.